Raynaud's Web Chat

 Typically, the affected area (fingers and toes) turns white, then blue, then bright red over the course of the attack.
 There may be associated tingling, swelling, or painful throbbing.
 The attacks may last from minutes to hours.

 There are Raynaud's mimics.
 Many of these conditions may co-exist as well.
-Some of these conditions have a symptom complex which is usually fairly distinctive, but other causes of vascular compromise may cause similar symptoms.
+Some will have a symptom complex which is usually fairly distinctive, but other causes of vascular compromise may cause similar symptoms.
 You may need further investigations.
 So seek medical advice if you have any further queries.

 What percentage of the population get this disease?

 Thanks for your question.
-Approximately 15% of the UK population are affected by Raynaud's which is 1 in 6 of us.
-At present there is an estimated 10 million people in the UK living with this condition.
+Approximately 15% of the UK population are affected by Raynaud's, which is equal to one-in-six of us.
+At present, there are an estimated 10 million people in the UK living with this condition.

-I like creating a list of questions in advance to help me make the most of my time with my specialist.
+I like to create a list of questions in advance to help me make the most of my time with my specialist.
 What questions shall I ask?